fibbojs/fibbo/docs/getting-started/introduction.md

 We are doing our best to make a great tool so developers can create amazing experiences, and your feedback is really important to us.

 Ready to take off ?
-You can go the next section to learn how to get started with Fibbo.
+You can go to the next section to learn how to get started with Fibbo.

 Have fun !